-[63] Qualitatively, although the shape of the curves in the 2.5 m ice thickness case are alike, for the two thinner thicknesses, the attenuations predicted by the two models display distinct differences from one another.
-Whereas the attenuation coefficients of the two-dimensional model have prominent variations in curvature, on this logarithmic scale our attenuation coefficients are far straighter.
-The former may be a product of the transition between mass and flexure dominating the scattering process [Vaughan et al., 2007], which is likely to be present for the 2.5 m thickness also but occurring for periods out of the chosen range.
-However, this feature is not present in the three-dimensional model where the ice cover consists of an infinite number of individual floes.
-The attenuation curves predicted by the three-dimensional model thus resemble those recently calculated by Squire et al. [2009] for attenuation in long transects sampled from submarine voyages in the Arctic Basin.
-We note, though, that the curves given here are generally not linear and display a slight concavity, which changes from upward for the thinner floes to downward for the thicker floes.
+Qualitatively, although the shape of the curves in the 2.5 m ice thickness case are alike.
+495 for the two thinner thicknesses the attenuations predicted by the two models display 496 distinct differences from one another.
+Whereas the attenuation coefficients of the two-497 dimensional model have prominent variations in curvature, on this logarithmic scale our 498 attenuation coefficients are far straighter.
+The former may be a product of the transition 499 between mass and flexure dominating the scattering process [Vaughan et al., 2007], which 500 is likely to be present for the 2.5 m thickness also but occurring for periods out of the chosen 501 range.
+However, this feature is not present in the three-dimensional model where the ice 502 cover consists of an infinite number of individual floes.
+The attenuation curves predicted 503 by the three-dimensional model thus resemble those recently calculated by Squire et al. 504 [2009] for attenuation in long transects sampled from submarine voyages in the Arctic 505 Basin.
+We note though that the curves given here are generally not linear and display 506 a slight concavity, which changes from upward for the thinner floes to downward for the 507 thicker floes.
+508 best available data were recorded thirty years ago.
+So, with the adaptations the polar 513 seas are currently experiencing due to climate change and the need to improve coupled 514 models by properly assimilating the effects of wave-ice interactions, it is imperative that 515 fresh efforts are made to perform experiments that will complement theoretical advances 516 of the kind we have undertaken to create a synergy that progresses our understanding of 517 this complicated phenomenon.
+In this context, a voyage has been scheduled for spring 518 2011 by the Australian Antarctic Division, which will, amongst other things, carry a 519 group of researchers whose primary goal is to extract measurements of wave attenuation 520 in ice-covered waters.
+521

-4. Comparisons with Experimental Data
+4. Comparisons with experimental data